British Columbia: Climate

+Coastal southern British Columbia has a mild and rainy climate influenced by the North Pacific Current.
+Most of the region is classified as oceanic, though pockets of warm-summer Mediterranean climate also exist in the far-southern parts of the coast.
+Precipitation averages above 1000 mm in almost all of the coastal region, and Hucuktlis Lake on Vancouver Island receives an average of 6,903 mm of rain annually.

 Due to the blocking presence of successive mountain ranges, the climate of some of the interior valleys of the province (such as the Thompson, parts of the Fraser Canyon, the southern Cariboo and parts of the Okanagan) is semi-arid with certain locations receiving less than 250 mm in annual precipitation.
 The annual mean temperature in the most populated areas of the province is up to 12 C, the mildest anywhere in Canada.

 The valleys of the Southern Interior have short winters with only brief bouts of cold or infrequent heavy snow, while those in the Cariboo, in the Central Interior, are colder because of increased altitude and latitude, but without the intensity or duration experienced at similar latitudes elsewhere in Canada.
 Outside of the driest valleys, the Southern and Central Interior generally have a humid continental climate with widely variable precipitation.
 For example, the average daily low in Prince George (roughly in the middle of the province) in January is -12 C. Small towns in the southern interior with high elevation such as Princeton are typically colder and snowier than cities in the valleys.

 Heavy snowfall occurs in all elevated mountainous terrain providing bases for skiers in both south and central British Columbia.
 Annual snowfall on highway mountain passes in the southern interior rivals some of the snowiest cities in Canada, and freezing rain and fog are sometimes present on such roads as well.
 This can result in hazardous driving conditions, as people are usually travelling between warmer areas such as Vancouver or Kamloops, and may be unaware that the conditions may be slippery and cold.

 Winters are generally severe in the Northern Interior which is generally in the subarctic climate zone, but even there, milder air can penetrate far inland.
 The coldest temperature in British Columbia was recorded in Smith River, where it dropped to -58.9 C on January 31, 1947, one of the coldest readings recorded anywhere in North America.
 Atlin in the province's far northwest, along with the adjoining Southern Lakes region of Yukon, get midwinter thaws caused by the Chinook effect, which is also common (and much warmer) in more southerly parts of the Interior.